Analysis | Where the race stands, 2 days before Election Day

 But the overall thrust of them is pretty unmistakable.

 On Saturday night, supporters of President Trump were suddenly heartened and some supporters of Democratic nominee Joe Biden were suddenly panicked over the latest poll from Iowa’s most authoritative pollster, Ann Selzer.
-The poll for the Des Moines Register showed Trump leading the state by seven points — his best poll in the state since March and significantly better for him than any recent high-quality Iowa poll, most of which show Biden leading.
+The poll for the Des Moines Register shows Trump leading the state by seven points — his best poll in the state since March and significantly better for him than any recent high-quality Iowa poll, most of which show Biden leading.

 Was there suddenly a sizable shift toward Trump in the closing days of the election, a la 2016?

-Well, just about all the other new polls suggests not — and even that Biden may have expanded his leads.
+Well, just about all the other new polls suggest not — and even that Biden may have expanded his leads.

-In neighboring Wisconsin, for instance, a CNN poll showed Biden ahead by eight (52-44) and a New York Times-Siena College poll showed him up by 11 points (52-41).
+In neighboring Wisconsin, for instance, a CNN poll shows Biden ahead by eight (52 to 44) and a New York Times-Siena College poll shows him up by 11 points (52 to 41).
 Both margins are larger than his previous average lead.

 And then there are the other two decisive states that Trump won narrowly in 2016.
-In Pennsylvania, the Times-Siena poll had Biden up six (49-43), while a Washington Post-ABC News poll had him up seven (51-44).
-And in Florida, a Times-Siena poll has Biden up three (47-44) and the Post-ABC poll has Trump plus-two (50-48).
+In Pennsylvania, the Times-Siena poll has Biden up six (49 to 43), while a Washington Post-ABC News poll has him up seven (51 to 44).
+And in Florida, a Times-Siena poll has Biden up three (47 to 44) and the Post-ABC poll has Trump plus two (50 to 48).

 That’s a lot of new polling, but the takeaway from virtually all of it is the same: In the states that decided the 2016 election, where Trump won by about one point or less, the picture is about as friendly to Biden as it has been for many weeks.
 He is still favored to win the Midwest/Rust Belt trio of Michigan/Pennsylvania/Wisconsin, and Florida — the one key state that hasn’t shifted this year as much as the others and has long remained close — remains close.
 Florida is key, but if Biden sweeps that trio, it’s game over in all likelihood.